Learning to Reconstruct Quirky Tracks: Modeling

-In $pp$ collisions at $\sqrt{s}=13$ TeV, the production cross section for two quirks and a hard jet $\sigma_{QQj}\approx 1 $ fb for $m_Q=500~{\rm GeV}$, which is sufficient to expect a significant number of quirks in the current LHC dataset.
+In $pp$ collisions at $\sqrt{s}=13$ TeV, the production cross section for two quirks and a jet $\sigma_{QQj}\approx 1 $ fb for $m_Q=500~{\rm GeV}$, which is sufficient to expect a significant number of quirks in the current LHC dataset.
 For the purposes of this study we will explore quirk masses up to 5 TeV; for the larger masses in this range, the cross section is too small for appreciable production at the LHC with current planned luminosities.
 Nevertheless, we explore these heavier cases to assess the strength of our reconstruction technique which may be useful at future colliders or for models with higher production cross sections.
 Larger cross sections can be achieved for quirks with lower $p_\textrm{T}$, with associated reconstruction challenges, or quirks charged under ${\rm SU}(3)_{\rm C}$.

 Instead of following a helical path, quirk pairs follow the motion of two objects subjected to a central force.
 Given that their angular momentum is approximately conserved, their trajectories are largely confined to a single plane\cite{Knapen:2017kly}.
 Solutions to the equations of motion assume an extra central force between the two quirks in addition to the Lorentz force that arises from the external electric and magnetic fields.
-Following~\cite{Knapen:2017kly}, the system is modeled using a Nambu-Goto action with massive endpoints~\cite{Luscher:2002qv}.
-This action leads to the equations of motion for quirks which includes the typical Lorenz contribution as well as a new contribution.
-In practice we solve the equation of motion in the quirk pair center of mass frame and boost back to the lab frame:
+Following Ref.~\cite{Knapen:2017kly}, the system is modeled using a Nambu-Goto action with massive endpoints~\cite{Luscher:2002qv}, leading to the equations of motion for a quirk given by the force:

-with similar equations for the second quirk, where $x_i$ is the location of quirk $i$, $\beta_i$ is the velocity, $m$ is the mass of each quirk, $\Lambda^2$ is the ``string tension'' between each quirk, $v_{\perp}$ and $v_{\parallel}$ are the perpendicular and parallel components of the quirk velocities respectively, $E_{CM}$ and $B_{CM}$ are the electric and magnetic fields in the detector in the quirk pair center of mass frame.
-Here, $\vec{s}(x_1, x_2)$ and $\vec{v}_{1\parallel}$ are defined as
+with a similar equation for the second quirk.
+Here, $m$ is the mass of the quirk, $\vec{v}_{\perp}$ and $\vec{v}_{\parallel}$ are the perpendicular and parallel velocities of the quirk with respect to the infracolor string, and $F_{\rm ext}$ is the external force acting on the quirks, which for us will only include the affect of the external magnetic field on the (anti-)quirk with charge $q=\pm1$.